Common Spanish Phrases & Words

 How do I get to the hospital? | ¿Cómo llego al hospital? |

 *Spanish is a gendered language.
-When using an adjective, such as “lost” (“perdido/a) in the above example, the proper ending (a or o) depends on the gender of the speaker.
-So if you’re a guy, it would be “estoy perdido,” whereas, if you’re a lady, the correct formulation would be “estoy perdida.”
+With adjectives like “lost,” use perdido (masc.) or perdida (fem.).
 Some native English speakers struggle with this issue when they first begin learning Spanish, but after a while adjusting word endings based on gender becomes second nature.

 English | Spanish |